KingAndrew3000/cse15l-lab-reports/lab-report-1-week-2.md

 If you do then great!
 You are on the right path, but if not do not worry just refer back to the past steps for any clarification.

+## Running Some Commands
+___
+Great!
+Now that we are connected to the server, lets try running some commands and see what we get.